MatejMecka/GoogleFlightScraper/README.md

 * Flight: Returns the Flight
 * Status: Tells you the Status of the flight: Scheduled, Delayed, Cancel
 * DepartureCountry: Country the Flight is Departing
+* DepartureCode: Returns the Airport Code of the Departing Airport
 * DepartureTime: Time the Flight is departing
 * DepartureTerminal: Terminal + Gate for the flight
 * ArrivalCountry: Country the Flight is Departing
+* ArrivalCode: Returns the Airport Code of the Arriving Airport
 * ArrivalTime: What Time the Flight is arriving.
 * ArrivalTerminal: Terminal + Gate for the flight arriving
 * Information: Additional information like: departs in 22 hours 25 mins